paradigmatic/Configrity/README.md

 ## License and ownership ##

-Configrity is an free open source library released under GNU GPLv3 license (see `LICENSE.txt`).
+Configrity is a free and open source library released under the permissive GNU LesserGPLv3 license (see `LICENSE.txt`).

-Copyright Paradigmatic, 2011.
+Copyright (C) 2011.
+Paradigmatic.
 All rights reserved.